odinuv/web/en/apv/course/not-a-student.md

 better understanding of these programs and their roles in web application development after you read this book.

 On Linux based systems use your package manager to download Apache, PHP and PostgreSQL.
-Your website should be usually placed into `/var/www/html` folder.
+Your website should be usually placed into `/var/www/html` directory.
 Installation of SQL server is a bit trickier because it involves setting of user accounts -- consult manual.

 After you install your own Apache+PHP+DB or PHP-dev-sever+DB stack, you should be able to execute your PHP script